luuleitner/deepMTJ/README.md

 # License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/luuleitner/deepMTJ/blob/master/LICENSE) file for details
+This program is free software and licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/luuleitner/deepMTJ/blob/master/LICENSE) file for details.